prashant9316/Arduino--MPU6050/README.md

 # Arduino----MPU6050
-Print the angles out of MPU6050
+Print the angles out of MPU6050.
+Well, MPU6050 is a 3 axis gyroscope + 3 axis accelerometer with a temperature sensor and a Digital Motion Processing(DMP) unit.
+It uses the I2C connection.

 # Connections:
 We are using Arduino Nano.<br>